Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 4. **HRD3_calculateUpstreamStatistics.R** - Script that calculates the upstream average of all basin characteristics

-  Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
-This script does the following:
+  Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script in R. This script does the following:
     1. Reads user-specified inputs from Step 1.
     2. Reads the two versions of the catchment areas (vector and raster).
-Vector is the actual area, while raster is used for determining the area containing raster data for each basin characteristic.
+The vector area is the actual area, while raster area is used for determining the area containing raster data for each basin characteristic.
-    3. Reads the ArcPy output tables for each of the rasters specified in the `HRD_INPUTS.txt` file.
+    3. Reads the ArcPy output `.dbf` tables for each of the rasters specified in the `HRD_INPUTS.txt` file.
     4. Converts all -9999 values to NA
     5. Calculates the percent of the catchment area that has contributing raster data for each local catchment.
 This accounts for catchments where only a small portion of the raster is present and output stats are effectively NA.
     6. Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area) as well as the percent of the area with data.